Everything You Need to Know About Wireframe Design and Prototypes

 Everything You Need to Know About Wireframe Design and Prototypes - Clay

 Wireframes and prototypes are essential in the design phase because they help accelerate the product development process, thereby saving time and money.
 They help visualize designs, assess their functionality, and smoothen the process from ideation to execution.
+This stage supports interface prototyping by translating ideas into testable layouts early in the process.

 What Are Wireframes?